Every day I encountered him on the main street, a guy touting tours would exclaim: “You’re still here!”

 Constructed in the 17th century, the ‘Fasil Ghebbia’ and was the project of Emperor Fasilidas, and within its walls are most of the castles, churches, and palaces of Gondar’s past grandeur.

 The oldest building is Enqualal Gemb – aka the “Egg Castle” because of the egg-shaped dome roof.

 This is the most famous image of Gondar’s castles.

 Perched at the top of this castle is the prayer room, offering 360-vistas of the surrounding city and hills.

-Palace of Iyasu was built during the reign of Iysau I, from 1682 to 1706; and he’s considered the greatest ruler of the era.
+They built the Palace of Iyasu during the reign of Iysau I, from 1682 to 1706, and he’s considered the greatest ruler of the era.

 “Iyasu Palace is renowned for its saddle shape and unusual vaulted ceilings, and was once adorned with shimmering Venetian glassware and gold-plated ivory artwork.”